 What is Crab Rangoon?

-Crab Rangoons are cheese-filled wontons (crab puffs) that are fried to crisp dumplings.
+In Chinese, a Crab Rangoon literally means fried crab horn.
+Crab Rangoons are cheese wontons (crab puffs) that are fried to crisp dumplings by using wonton wrappers.
 This appetizer is folded in different ways throughout American-Chinese Restaurants then deep-fried in hot oil and typically served with a dipping sauce known as duck sauce.

 To make these at home you will need wonton wrappers (small square dough sheets sold at the fridge section of most grocery stores), cream cheese, imitation crab meat (leg-style), sugar, and oil for deep frying.
 Water is another essential element as it works to seal the edges, once filled.